ColinDownie/RMC/README.md

 ---

-## ⭐ What We Do
+## What we do

-RMC provides a full suite of management and governance services:
+RMC provides a suite of management and governance services.

-### Governance & Oversight
+### Governance & oversight

-- organisational governance frameworks
+- Organisational governance frameworks
-- board‑level reporting structures
+- Board‑level reporting structures
-- decision‑making systems
+- Decision‑making systems
-- accountability models
+- Accountability models

-### Risk & Compliance
+### Risk & compliance

-- risk identification and mitigation
+- Risk identification and mitigation
-- compliance mapping
+- Compliance mapping
-- regulatory alignment
+- Regulatory alignment
-- internal controls
+- Internal controls

-### Operational Systems
+### Operational systems

-- workflow design
+- Workflow design
-- process optimisation
+- Process optimisation
-- operational architecture
+- Operational architecture
-- documentation and standardisation
+- Documentation and standardisation

-### Strategic Clarity
+### Strategic clarity

-- business analysis
+- Business analysis
-- structural planning
+- Structural planning
-- growth frameworks
+- Growth frameworks
-- executive advisory
+- Executive advisory

-### Methodologies & Frameworks
+### Methodologies & frameworks

-- repeatable systems
+- Repeatable systems
-- templates
+- Templates
-- flowcharts
+- Flowcharts
-- operational playbooks
+- Operational playbooks

 RMC is where the Ross universe becomes scalable, stable, and strategically aligned.

 ---

-## ⭐ Tone & Identity
+## Tone & identity

 RMC speaks in a voice that is:

-- formal but human
+- Formal but human
-- precise but not cold
+- Precise but not cold
-- minimal but confident
+- Minimal but confident
-- structured with a subtle mythic hum
+- Structured, with a subtle mythic undertone

-This is the hybrid tone — the Ross signature, refined for the boardroom.
+It is the Ross signature, refined for the boardroom.

 ---

-## ⭐ Position in the Ross Creative Multiverse
+## Position in the Ross Creative ecosystem

 RMC is one of the core divisions of Ross Creative, alongside: